-To be filled out by instructor:
+To be filled out by instructor: Date:Clinical area Student's name: Nature of error: Description of Incident: (To be filled out by the Student): How can I prevent a recurrence?

-Date: Clinical area

-Student's name:

-Description of Incident: (To

-How can I prevent a recurrer

 Student Signature Date

-Instructor Signature Date

 Letter of Understanding

 I have been provided copies, and/or electronic website access, to the documents (or excerpts) listed below.
 Items below marked with an asterisk () have been read to me by Hill College Faculty.
 I understand that I am responsible for reading, understanding, and following instructions and information outlined and contained in these documents: